jeremy-serenne/twitch-chat-manager/README.md

 ## Usage

-:warning: This is a deprecated :warning:
+:warning: This is a deprecated

 To write a command in the console, follow this format `!cmd:nb`
 - cmd -> command's name registered in the var env [`LIST_OF_CMDS_LINE`](model.env)